maorkn/CoSMIC-side-kick/README.md

 - uses **Barrnap** to extract 16S and 18S rRNA sequences from each MAG,
 - creates a CSV mapping rRNA sequences back to their MAG,
 - takes a metabarcoding CSV (full-length 16S/18S with per-sample relative abundances),
-- maps those metabarcoding sequences to MAG rRNA sequences using a sequence-identity threshold,
+- maps those metabarcoding sequences to MAG rRNA sequences (default: multi-threaded `minimap2`, with an automatic in-Python alignment fallback) using a sequence-identity threshold,
 - and annotates only the MAGs that have at least one metabarcoding hit using **Prokka**.

 The main entrypoint is `cosmic_sidekick.py`.